Dispelling myths of the keto diet

 Q: Why is the ketogenic diet controversial among Cardiologists?

-Q: Many people following the ketogenic diet report rapid and significant weight loss.
+Q: Many people following the keto diet report rapid and significant weight loss.
 Explain this.

 Q: If all diets have the potential to induce weight loss, why is the ketogenic diet specifically becoming so popular?